 Another way a person can potentially lower monthly premiums is simply by lowering the requested death benefit.
 This may seem like common sense, but a lot of people don’t understand that a smaller policy will have a smaller monthly premium.

 Since the average senior life insurance policy size is around $10,000, most people don’t realize that they can obtain a policy as low as $3,000.
 While this may not be the person’s desired death benefit, it’s worth considering if it makes the policy affordable.
 We generally say the best life insurance policy to purchase is the one you’re comfortable paying for.

 The final way a person potentially can save on monthly premiums is to talk to an insurance professional.
 Many people want to avoid this option.
 However, connecting with the right agent can save you substantially in the long run.
 Since most agents are not tied to one specific company, they have the ability to shop multiple companies for the plan that interests you and find you the best rate.
 Keep in mind that not all agents are the same.
 So it might be worth talking to a few different agents to find one you’re comfortable with.

 When considering plans for seniors, you potentially can save money if you’re healthy if you’re willing to reduce the requested death benefit, and/or you’re willing to talk to a licensed insurance professional.
-If you would like to consider senior life coverage, you can speak to one of our agents directly by calling 866-699-1884.
-Our goal is to educate people on their options and provide a no pressure environment, allowing people to make the best decision for their situation.
+If you would like to consider senior life coverage, you can speak to one of our agents directly.
+Our goal is to educate people on their options and provide a no-pressure environment, allowing people to make the best decision for their situation.
 We are licensed in most states and would be glad to assist in any way that we can.